 Time for a bath: visitors to our bird bath

-Some years ago we set up a bird bath on our patio area.
+Some years ago we set up a birdbath on our patio area.
 It gave us much pleasure to see birds coming to drink and bathe.
 More recently we moved it to the other side of the house.
-Now it is in full view from our sun room.
-It is here we often eat our meals, and work at the table with the bird bath in full view.
+Now it is in full view from our sunroom.
+It is here we often eat our meals, and work at the table with the birdbath in full view.

 Over recent years, this location has had four main benefits:

-wasterinvestment; watching the birds go about their daily lives just a few metres from where we are sitting is both relaxing and refreshing to the body, mind and spirit. - It is most entertaining, especially when a bird like a Mallee Ringneck Parrot comes to bathe and the water sprays in all directions.
+- It is a great time waster investment; watching the birds go about their daily lives just a few metres from where we are sitting is both relaxing and refreshing to the body, mind and spirit.

-- It is excellent for photography; with the 12X zoom on my camera I have taken many close up shots of the birds visiting.
+- It is excellent for photography; with the 12X zoom on my camera, I have taken many close-up shots of the birds visiting.
+(Update: my new camera has a 20x zoom.
+Further update: I now have a camera with an 83x zoom.)

 - It is educational; our human visitors marvel at our avian visitors and this gives us the opportunity to further enhance our friends’ appreciation of the natural environment.